ellew00ds/itg-packs-db/README.md

 cd itg-packs-db/
 ```

+Add your `t.py` credentials file to the top-level directory.

-Run the parser on a `packs` directory:
+Run the parser on a `packs` directory to load data into MongoDB:
 ```
-python3 parser.py
+python3 main.py --load mongo
 ```

 ## Steps to project completion